Family Caregivers Program

 Caregivers who are providing care to someone age 60 or older.
 The care recipient must require assistance with at least two activities of daily living (ADL’s).
-A medical doctor or medical practitioner must verify the care recipient’s condition and indicate what ADL’s care recipient needs assistance by completing the Medical Status Verification Form.
-The caregiver, who are providing assistance to care, recipients, 60 or older, must be at least 18 years old.
+A medical doctor or medical practitioner must verify the care recipient’s condition and indicate what ADL’s care recipient needs assistance with by completing the Medical Status Verification Form.
+The caregiver, who is providing assistance to care, recipients, 60 or older, must be at least 18 years old.
 The caregiver and the care recipient do not have to be blood relatives.

 Grandparents or relative caregivers.
 Grandparents or relative caregivers who are providing care to children that are 18 years old and younger, must be at least 55 years of age or older to take advantage of the NFCSP grant opportunity.
 Caregivers of children 18 years of age or younger do not have to provide a completed medical verification form.

 Caregivers providing care to a disabled person.
 Caregivers must be at least 55 years of age providing care to a disabled individual aged 18 – 59.
 A medical verification form is required and must be completed by a medical doctor or medical practitioner, indicating the care recipient's condition and ADL’s requiring assistance.